ramilinator/Beyond-Dark-Mode/readme.md

-Building a 3-Theme System with CSS Variables and JavaScript
+A 3-Theme System with CSS Variables and JavaScript

 Dark mode has become standard across modern interfaces.
 But users today expect more than just light and dark — they expect choice and personalization.